11 Mixing Tips for Panning Music with Intention

 These vocals are put largely in the center to make room for individual elements on the side.
 Yet they feel full, stacked as they are in other ways—mostly with EQ and level.

-Auto-panning mechanisms not only create interesting soundscapes, but also signify genres.
+Panning automation mechanisms not only create interesting soundscapes, but also signify genres.
 A Leslie on a vocal is a good example: slap that on a stack of voices and you’re instantly transported to Blue Jay Way (even if the Beatles didn’t use stereo Leslies on that track).

 Auto-panning electronic hi-hats and glitch vocals can automatically evoke classic 90s Electronica or Big Beat (Check out “Kick That Man” by Meat Beat Manifesto, for example).
 Put some electric guitars in reverse, slow down the panning speed, and you’re in psychedelic territory, as D’Angelo did on Voodoo’s “The Root.”
 Add some eighties-style synthetic auto-panning, such as the type found at the end of Styx’s “Mr. Roboto,” and you’re speaking the language of eighties prog-pop, the sort of stuff that fits right into the textures of an indie artist like Bon Iver.